Axion Quality in Warped Extra-Dimension: Axion potential in the absence of fixed-point localized operators

 \subsection{Axion potential in the KK spectral-function approach}

-The worldline result can be cross-checked, and often efficiently reproduced, by an independent computation based on the axion-dependent Kaluza–Klein (KK) spectrum.
+The worldline result can be cross-checked, and often reproduced more efficiently, by an independent computation based on the axion-dependent Kaluza--Klein (KK) spectrum.
+In this subsection, we evaluate the axion potential induced by the C-twisted matter field $\Phi=(\phi,\psi)$ with constant bulk masses using the KK spectral-function approach, while leaving the KK analysis of the C-twisted hypermultiplet scalars $H_\alpha$ with piecewise constant masses for future work.

 The starting point is the standard relation between the one-loop vacuum energy and the KK mass eigenvalues.
 For a matter field $\Phi=(\phi,\psi)$ with a $\theta$-dependent KK spectrum $\{m_n^2(\theta)\}$, the one-loop axion potential can be written as

 where $n_F$ denotes the fermion number, i.e. $n_F=0$ for $\phi$ and $n_F=1$ for $\psi$, and $p$ is the 4D Euclidean momentum.
-The subtraction $(\theta\rightarrow 0)$ removes the (divergent) $\theta$-independent vacuum energy and isolates the calculable physical axion potential.
+The subtraction $(\theta\to0)$ removes the divergent $\theta$-independent vacuum energy and isolates the calculable physical axion potential.

 The KK mass eigenvalues are determined by the boundary conditions imposed on bulk fields on $S^1/\mathbb{Z}_2$.
 In a warped background, however, the KK spectrum depends nontrivially on the geometry.
 It is therefore convenient to encode the spectrum in a holomorphic spectral function ${\cal N}_\Phi(z;\theta)$ satisfying ${\cal N}_\Phi(z;\theta)={\cal N}_\Phi(-z;\theta)$~\cite{GrootNibbelink:2001bx,Choi:2002ps,Haba:2008sd,Choi:2010xn} and